-This is an extra post for the month of January, as I learned a couple of days ago that the high speed ferry JET FERRY 1 of GA Ferries has been sold for demolition, after 21 years of service (even though her last 8 years were spent under lay-up), 16 of which were spent in Greek waters.
+This is an extra post for the month of January, as I learned a couple of days ago that the high speed ferry JET FERRY 1 of GA Ferries has been sold for demolition, after 21 years of service (even though she was under lay-up for the last 8 years of her career), 16 of which were spent in Greek waters.
 She arrived in Aliağa in Turkey today, and she is now the first-ever Greek high speed ferry to have been sold for scrap.
 She is also the third youngest ferry in the history of the Greek coastal service to ever be demolished, after the landing craft PANAGIA ARMATA of Armata NE (which only operated for five years, between 1979 and 1984, before she was curiously scrapped in Greece), and the Ro-Ro carrier THESSALONIKI of Saos Ferries (which was sold for scrap in 2014, at the age of 19, after 6 years of lay-up in Alexandroupolis).
-It also means that she is the second youngest-ever Greek passenger ship to be 'naturally' scrapped.
+She also became the second youngest-ever Greek passenger ship to be 'naturally' scrapped.
 The term 'naturally' refers to the fact that she was not sold for scrap because she had suffered an accident or because she had sunk and later had to be salvaged in oder to be demolished.
 She was scrapped mainly because of her long lay-up in the port of Piraeus (8 years, which makes her lay-up one of the longest ones in the history of Greece's main port) and because there was no company showing interest in reactivating her despite the numerous auctions that were held by the Piraeus Port Authority in order to remove her from the port.

-The JET FERRY 1 laid-up in 2015, the last year she spent in the port of Piraeus.,
+The JET FERRY 1 seen laid-up in 2015, which was the last year that she spent in the port of Piraeus.

-The JET FERRY 1 was ordered in Norway in 1994, at the Mjellem Yards in Bergen, by the Danish company Grenaa-Hundested Linien as the KATTEGAT, named after the eponymous strait on which her company was operating.
-She was one of the two sister ships ordered by her company in order to operate on their namesake line on the Kattegat.
-Her sister ship, the DJURSLAND, however, never entered service for Grenaa-Hundested Linien as they went bankrupt in 1996, the year during which she was completed.
+The JET FERRY 1 was ordered in Norway in 1994, at the Mjellem Yards in Bergen, by the Danish company Grenaa-Hundested Linien as the KATTEGAT, named after the eponymous strait on which her company was operating since its establishment in 1934.
+She was one of the two sister ships ordered by Grenaa-Hundested Linien in order to operate on their namesake line on the Kattegat.
+Her sister ship, the DJURSLAND, however, never entered service for the company as they went bankrupt in 1996, which was the year during which she was completed.
 She was instead transferred to British company P&O European Ferries, was renamed JETLINER, and spent the beginning of her career on the Cairnryan-Larne line on the North Channel.
 The KATTEGAT, which was built in 1995, however, managed to operate for Grenaa-Hundested Linien, replacing the previous ferries operating for the company.
 These were the older DJURSLAND, which had been operating since 1981 and had been sold to Lineas Fred.
 Olsen in 1994 for service on the Canary Islands Archipelago as the BENCHIJIGUA, and the Danish veteran ferry PRINSESSE ANNE-MARIE of Let Line, which had been chartered for the 1994 season.
 The KATTEGAT was the third ship in the history of the company to bear that name.
-The first KATTEGAT (which operated under that name from 1961 to 1969) was coincidentally the legendary ICARUS of Greek company ANTE Samou-Ikarias from 1980 to 1991 and later the EUROPEAN GLORY of fellow Greek company European Seaways from 1991 to 1997.
+The first KATTEGAT (which operated under that name from 1961 to 1969) was coincidentally the legendary ICARUS of the Greek company ANTE Samou-Ikarias from 1980 to 1991 and later the EUROPEAN GLORY of fellow Greek company European Seaways from 1991 to 1997.
 The second KATTEGAT operated from 1972 to 1978, and then went on to have spells as the TIGER with P&O Normandy Ferries (1978-1985) and Townsend Thoresen (1985-1986), and then as the ÅLANDSFÄRJAN for Finnish company Viking Line (1986-2008), before moving to her current role as an expedition cruise ship on the Arctic Ocean and on the Antarctic Ocean in 2008, as the EXPEDITION of Canadian company Expedition Tours Shipping Company.
-The third KATTGAT, by then the only ship of her company, began service during the summer of 1995 on the Grenaa-Hundested line.
+The third KATTEGAT, by then the only ship of her company, began service during the summer of 1995 on the Grenaa-Hundested line.
 She operated under the Danish flag and was registered in Grenaa.
 However, the service was not successful, as she was unable to outmatch her competitors from rival company Mols Linien, whose services on the Aarhus-Odden line and on the Ebeltoft-Odden line were preferred by passengers traveling on the Kattegat.
-She also had a problem with her engines in late 1995.
-Ultimately, before the 1996 summer season began, her owners ceased operations as they went bankrupt, leaving her and her unfinished sister ship laid-up in Grenaa, after just one year of service.
+She also had many problems with her engines in late 1995.
+Ultimately, in March 1996, her owners ceased operations as they went bankrupt, leaving her and her unfinished sister ship laid-up in Grenaa, after just one year of service.

 The JET FERRY 1 as the KATTEGAT in Hundested, during her first year of operations.
 It was ultimately her only year under Grenaa-Hundested Linien.
 Picture taken by Claus Carlsen and available on www.shipspotting.com.